neuroinformatics-unit/gsoc/GSoC-2025/movement: support for Kalman filters (Angkul).md

 - **Synopsis**

-    The project focuses on integration of Kalman Filter in the movement library for data cleaning and filtering.
-The detailed scope of this project is to use Kalman Filter to smooth position, velocity and acceleration of the animals in the dataset.
-This project also aims to solve the problem of identity switches in multi-animal tracking data.
+    This project focuses on implementing the Kalman Filter in movement for data cleaning and filtering, specifically to smooth position, velocity, and acceleration data in animal tracking data.
+This helps in reducing noise in data and improve the data consistency and quality.
+Additionally, the project tackles the identity-switch problem in multi-animal tracking, ensuring more reliable tracking and analysis.

-    **Why is this project important**: This project is important from the point of view of Animal behavior research specially tracking movement patterns in animal.
-Since movement is a library which analyzes the motion tracks, this project is suitable for movement.

-    **Goals and deliverables**:
-    - Implementation of a Kalman filter for smoothing position, velocity and acceleration which improves the tracking stability and reduce noise in the data.
-    - Fix identity switches in multi-animal tracking using Kalman Filter to predict movement and detect ID mismatches.
-The correct ID swaps to maintain consistent tracking.
-    - Ensure the performance on the datasets by implementing the unit tests for each new feature.
-    - Add the documentation for integrating Kalman Filters in movement and add an example use case in movement gallery.

-    This project will benefit the open source community specially the  researchers who are actively researchering the animal behaviour.
-This open source project, reduces the barrier between research and code.
+    This project is important because this aims to reduce the noisiness in animal tracking data and thus improving the data quailty for analysing motion tracking.

+    Deliverables include the Kalman Filter implementation, extending Kalman Filter to fix identity switch, testing-documentation of the new functionality and an example in movement gallery.
+With the help of this Kalman Filter implementation, the open-source community will gain cleaner, more consistent, and high-quality data for motion tracking analysis benefiting the researchers, scientists.

 - **Implementation timeline**